About Cohousing and other Resources

 Other Cohousing Resources

-- For more, read Cohousing Association of US’s FAQ at www.cohousing.org.
+- For more, read Cohousing Association of US’s What is Cohousing at www.cohousing.org.

 - There’s a wealth of information on the national website including a directory of CoHousing in the United States.